heptarch/heptarch.github.io/drafts/quine.md

         ^
 IndentationError: unexpected indent`

+Running the program, it trips up on the first line and produces the second two lines as error output.

+## Diagon Alley

 This may sound familiar.
 In fact, it is Gödel's famous [diagonal lemma](https://en.wikipedia.org/wiki/Diagonal_lemma) in another guise.
 The